 Someone on the team will need to be able to package the game according to the instructions on the website: http://globalgamejam.org/wiki/hand-procedure

 If your team doesn't finish, but there is still something to show, those are still welcome.
-We also still expect a final presentation, sharing what you learned, as a post-mortem.
+We also still expect a final presentation, sharing what you learned, as a post-mortem, regardless of whether you finish a playable prototype.
 This is not a competition!
 What is important is that you learn more about game development and have a chance to express and discuss game ideas with others.

 The global website and GGJ HQ are sponsored by several great companies.
 Some are offering special deals for the jam.
 Learn more by exploring the GGJ website.